Plant Protein and Heavy Metals: What You Need to Know

 Similarly, the Clean Label Project doesn't disclose what benchmark they use.
 At what contaminant level does the Clean Label Project deem something to be unsafe?
 In our opinion, the Clean Label Project should inform consumers further by allowing them to make their own educated decisions, based on transparent data from their findings.

 Once the source of an ingredient has been determined, it is assessed by a third party through sampling, certificates of analysis are analyzed, and clinical testing results are reviewed.
-If the material passes this testing round, it‚s on to blending in one of our GMP certified facilities.
-After blending is complete, our finished product is sent to an independent, third party, National Environmental LaboratoryAccreditationProgram (NELAP) certified laboratory for testing to confirm nutritional analysis and guarantee our product meets heavy metal safety standards.
+If the material passes this testing round, it‚s on to blend in one of our GMP-certified facilities.
+After blending is complete, our finished product is sent to an independent, third-party, National Environmental LaboratoryAccreditationProgram (NELAP) certified laboratory for testing to confirm the nutritional analysis and guarantee our product meets heavy metal safety standards.

 We know trust takes time to build, and we're proud to have earned the trust of the industry with our commitment to quality standards, clinically backed formulas, and third-party testing since the very first bottle of Green Vibrance.
 If you have any questions at all, reach out to our Customer Service team at 1-800-242-1835 or firstname.lastname@example.org.

 DISCLAIMER: This information is not intended as a substitute for the advice provided by a competent healthcare professional.
 You should not use this information in diagnosing or treating a health problem.
 No claim or opinion in this blog is intended to be, nor should be construed to be medical advice.
 If you are now taking any drugs, prescribed or not, or have a medical condition, please consult a competent physician who is aware of herb/drug interactions before taking any herbal supplements.
 The information presented herein has not been evaluated by the FDA or the Department of Health and is not intended to diagnose, prevent, cure, mitigate, or treat any disease or illness.